 Whatever your situation, The College Launch Solution will help.
 It includes a "special situations" section that will get your started on handling your own challenges.
 If you choose the private coaching option, you and I can brainstorm situations together, so at least you have someone in your corner, cheering you on.

 Some tough things happen in the process of homeschooling high school.
 I know that parents face a variety of challenges - some more challenging than others - and it's not always about college admissions.
-With Gold Care Club Membership you can get support for any stage of homeschooling middle school and high school, so you can help your child be prepared for anything that comes their way in the future.
+With my Gold Care Club Membership you can get support for any stage of homeschooling middle school and high school, so you can help your child be prepared for anything that comes their way in the future.
 I'd love to help and support you!